Patan Hospital

 23 May, 2006 (Lumbini Province Hospital, Butwal)

-• After the death of the patient during the treatment, a doctor working at Lumbini Zonal Hospital, Butwal, was attacked by the relatives of the deceased.
+• After the death of the patient injured in road traffic accident during the treatment, a doctor working at Lumbini Zonal Hospital, Butwal, was attacked by the relatives of the deceased in the Emergency Room.
 The angry group had also vandalized the hospital.
+Two dozen other private clinics were also vandalized, and ambulance was set ablaze, alleging that a patient was reportedly killed due to doctors' negligence.

 24 May, 2006 (Everest Nursing Home, Kathmandu)